-Wind-driven sediment resuspension was not likely to be a source of increased nLw555 values in the SCB.
+Wind-driven sediment resuspension was not likely to be a source of increased nLw555 values in the Southern California Bight.
 Washburn et al. (1992) studied this process in the western part of San Pedro Shelf and observed high concentrations of sediments resuspended by water circulation only within 15 m of the bottom.
 In all the study regions here the ocean bottom exceeded 15 m within 1 km offshore; as such, the sediments resuspended from the bottom by winds, waves, and currents were not likely to be a significant factor for purposes of these analyses.

-Continuous freshwater discharge from municipal waste sources cannot produce prominent nearshore plumes along the coast of Southern California (Svejkovsky and Jones 2001).
-Eganhouse and Venkatesan (1993) and Steinberger and Stein (2004) estimated the amount of this discharge as 1.4 - 1.6 x $10^9 \text{ m}^3 \text{ year}^{-1}$, which is equal on the average to 3.8 -4.4 x 106 m3 day-1.
-At the same time, even a minor rainstorm of 0.25 cm produces about 36 x 106 m3 of freshwater discharge to the SCB.
-This value is a product of precipitation times the total area of the coastal watersheds, after removal of the watershed area upstream of dams, which is 14652 km2 (Ackerman and Schiff 2003).
+Continuous freshwater discharge from municipal waste sources cannot produce prominent nearshore plumes along the coast of southern California (Svejkovsky & Jones, 2001).
+Eganhouse and Venkatesan (1993) and Steinberger and Stein (2004) estimated the amount of this discharge as $1.4-1.6 \times 10^9$ $\text{m}^3 \text{ year}^{-1}$ , which is equal on the average to $3.8-4.4 \times 10^6 \text{ m}^3$ day-1.
+At the same time, even a minor rainstorm of 0.25 cm produces about $36 \times 10^6$ m of freshwater discharge to the SCB.
+This value is a product of precipitation times the total area of the coastal watersheds, after removal of the watershed area upstream of dams, which is 14652 km (Ackerman & Schiff, 2003).
 A moderate rainstorm of 1 cm produces a discharge that exceeds the municipal wastewater discharge by more than one order of magnitude.
-Freshwater runoff from storm events is primarily discharged to the coastal ocean during the first 1 - 2 days post-event, transporting significant loadings of suspended sediments whose concentration is especially high during the first few hours of the flux (Bertrand-Krajewski et al. 1998, Cristina and Sansalone 2003).
-As such, the mass of sediments transported to the ocean during rainstorms is several orders of magnitude higher than during dry periods (Mertes and Warrick 2001), and these sediments manifest themselves in large plumes that can be observed remotely from satellite platforms based on their optical signatures as described here.
+Freshwater runoff from storm events is primarily discharged to the coastal ocean during the first 1-2 days post-event, transporting significant loadings of suspended sediments whose concentration is especially high during the first few hours of the flux (Bertrand-Krajewski et al., 1998; Cristina & Sansalone, 2003).
+As such, the mass of sediments transported to the ocean during rainstorms is several orders of magnitude higher than during dry periods (Mertes & Warrick, 2001), and these sediments manifest themselves in large plumes that can be observed remotely from satellite platforms based on their optical signatures as described here.

-In Southern California, it is clear that a substantial portion of stormwater runs off the coastal land mass and is discharged to the adjoining ocean, contributing to plume formation.
+In southern California, it is clear that a substantial portion of stormwater runs off the coastal land mass and is discharged to the adjoining ocean, contributing to plume formation.
 In a previous study in the San Pedro Shelf region, Nezlin and DiGiacomo (2005) estimated that the total amount of precipitated stormwater was close to the total amount of discharged freshwater producing the plume, based on the coefficients of a linear "rain/plume" equation, the size of watershed area, and published measures of plume salinity.
-In this study, we showed that the relationship between stormwater and plume size could be described by a linear equation with zero intercept not only on the San Pedro Shelf, but also in other regions of Southern California as well.
-Hence, the speculations of Nezlin and DiGiacomo (2005)
+In this study, we showed that the relationship between stormwater and plume size could be described by a linear equation with zero intercept not only on the San Pedro Shelf, but also in other regions of southern California as well.
+Hence, the speculations of Nezlin and DiGiacomo (2005) are likely applicable to all coastal regions of southern California.
+The slopes of the linear equations from this study vary within the range of 52-130 (Table 3), which differs from the slope coefficient of the equation estimated for San Pedro Shelf (94.2) by $\pm 50\%$ .
+As such, the size of the plume area in the Ventura region was more than twice the plume size produced by a similar-sized rainstorm event in the Orange County/San Diego region.
+As described in the following section, this difference leads to a consideration of watershed features as a principal factor influencing the relationship and correlation between stormwater and plume dynamics.